Mrs Zoe Trenerry

 In KS1 children are encouraged to explore, experiment and test ideas before designing and making their first product through practical and hands on activities when possible.
 Teachers plan creative lessons linked to class topics enabling a range of D&T activities to take place.
 This was supported recently when KS1 children designed and created their own house for one of The Three Little Pigs.
 First, they had to generate ideas for their own design, before thinking about what tools and materials would be suitable to create such a product.
 They then had the opportunity to evaluate their designs and those of others, testing their durability with water.
 Within D&T lessons, pupils have the opportunity to learn the principles of nutrition, healthy eating and how to cook.
 These life skills will stay with our pupils forever.
 Within KS1 pupils used their developing skills to make traditional Cornish pasties to celebrate St Piran's day.
 All pupils were encouraged to follow basic safety and hygiene procedures throughout their cooking lesson.
 They smelt delicious!

-As our children move onto KS2, their Art and D&T books progress with them through their school life.
+As our children move onto KS2, they continue to record their work in their project books, making sure they have a clear journey from the design and planning stage, through to the creation stage and finally an evaluation of their work.
 D&T work is often documented through photographs of pupils work.
-As pupils develop the skills within D&T even further, pupils are encouraged to use their D&T books as a self-assessment tool, reflecting and evaluating on their previous work, thinking about how they can make changes and keep improving.
+As pupils develop the skills within D&T even further, pupils are encouraged to use their project books as a self-assessment tool, reflecting and evaluating on their previous work, thinking about how they can make changes and keep improving.
 Children are encouraged to take risks and experiment and then reflect on why some ideas and techniques are successful or not for a particular project, an important skill to have, not just now, but in later life too.

 Similarly to KS1, in KS2, teachers plan creative lessons linked to class topics.
 Whilst learning about ‘The Romans’, pupils took on a tricky challenge to design and make their own roman sandal suitable to wear to a Roman bath.
 Both classes spent time looking at traditional dress and what the Romans wore.
 Then they designed their own sandals, using sketch and pencil.
 Once they were happy with their design they had to look at different materials and choose the one most fit for purpose.
 Once the sandals were made, the next challenge was to test it for fit and purpose ensuring it also resembled their original design.
 Finally, pupils spent time evaluating their sandals against their original designs.